-The Water District's Conflict-of-interest Code incorporates Regulation 18730 and requires the Water District's General Manager (the "General Manager") to report on his or her SEI, among other things, all income he or she has received during the period covered by the SEI.
-The Water District's Conflict-of-interest Code requires the General Manager file all his or her SEI's with the Water District.
+The Water District's Conflict-of-Interest Code incorporates Regulation 18730 and requires all members of the Board report on his or her SEI, among other things, all income he or she has received during the period covered by the SEI.
+The Water District's Conflict-of-Interest Code requires members of the Board file their SEI's with the Water District.